lpsinger/userguide/analysis/superevents.rst

 documentation.

 .. note::
-   * A Preliminary GCN is automatically issued for superevents when the false alarm rate is lower than a threshold value.
+   * A Preliminary GCN is automatically issued for a superevent if the preferred event's :term:`FAR` is less than the threshold value stated in the :ref:`alert-threshold` section.
    * In case of an event created by a pipeline due to an *offline* analysis, no preliminary GCN will be sent.
    * The :term:`SNR` is used to select the preferred event among `CBC`